LaDainian Tomlinson

 The Chargers selected Tomlinson No. 5 overall after passing on the opportunity to select highly rated quarterback Michael Vick.
 A starter in his rookie season, Tomlinson opened his career with the first of seven consecutive seasons with over 1,200 rushing yards, a streak achieved previously only by Eric Dickerson.
 He became a prolific scorer under Marty Schottenheimer, who coached the Chargers from 2002 to 2006.
 Tomlinson's output reached a peak in 2006, when he set numerous single-season records, including for most touchdowns scored (31).
 These feats won him the NFL MVP award, but San Diego suffered an upset defeat in their playoff opener, and Schottenheimer was fired shortly afterwards.
 Tomlinson became less central to the Charger offense in the following three seasons, and missed time through injury in key games.
 He was released following the 2009 season, played two seasons with the Jets, and retired.

 Tomlinson was named to five Pro Bowls (2002, 2004–2007), was a first-team All-Pro three times (2004, 2006, 2007), and won consecutive rushing titles in 2006 and 2007.
 At the time of his retirement, he ranked fifth in career rushing yards (13,684), fifth in yards from scrimmage (18,456), second in career rushing touchdowns (145), and third in total touchdowns (162).
-Tomlinson also threw seven touchdown passes and ranks second behind Walter Payton (eight) for non-quarterbacks in the Super Bowl era.
+Tomlinson also threw seven touchdown passes which ranks second behind Walter Payton (eight) for non-quarterbacks in the Super Bowl era.
 Tomlinson had his No. 21 retired by the Chargers in 2015 and was inducted into the Pro Football Hall of Fame in 2017, his first year of eligibility.